FHNW-IVGI/Geoharvester/README.md

 ###### Requirements:

 - Your favorite terminal
-- Have docker and docker compose installed (https://docs.docker.com/compose/install/).
-Windows users need to install Docker Desktop (https://docs.docker.com/desktop/install/windows-install/)
+- Have a venv running and dependencies installed.
+Cd into server/app then run `python -m venv env &&  source ./env/bin/activate && pip install -r requirements.txt`

 ###### Run:

-1. cd into server folder
+1. In a second terminal cd into server folder
-2. Run `docker compose up --build` (this takes a while for the first build).
-Make sure to use `docker compose` not the (soon to be) depricated `docker-compose`
+2. Run `uvicorn app.main:app --reload` to start the API
-3. Check `localhost:8000`in your browser to verify that backend is running
+3. Check `localhost:8000/docs`in your browser to verify that backend is running

 #### Troubleshooting: